MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - By analogy, a collection of documents can be replicated with a high degree of redundancy (many copies), and aggressive error detection and correction techniques (frequent auditing and repair) can be used to maintain the collection in perfect or near-perfect condition for long periods of time.

-# Commandment III: Compress Your Documents
+# Recommendation: Compress Your Documents

 The impacts of document size, compression, encryption.